Wolverine7/Team-Mavs-ISQA8086-002/Git Repository/Readme.md

 ### Project tittle
-# Hurricane Island For Scallop Growth
+# Hurricane Island For Scallop Growth : Data Analysis on Scallops growth rate and the influence of external factors

 ## Team: Mavs